pkp/pkp-docs/admin-guide/en/deploy-jobs.md

 job_runner_max_memory = 80
 ```

-We recommend staying within the default limits above, unless you know your server is capable of running with higher limits.
+We recommend staying within the default limits above unless you know your server is capable of running with higher limits.

 ## How to Monitor Jobs